simaodeveloper/simple-shop/README.md

 # Simple Shop

-a Simple Shop interface Made with Vanilla JS + Design Patterns
+A Simple Shop interface Made with Vanilla JS + Design Patterns to show how to components can be reusable and a simple way to communicate with each other

 ## Status